Listen to our ‘Sustaining Hawaii’ Radio Series

-Bayer Hawaii is excited to announce the debut of its new monthly radio program – Sustaining Hawaii.
+Bayer Hawaii is excited to share our new monthly radio program – Sustaining Hawaii.

 Today’s global agriculture industry is facing many challenges.
 Climate change, labor shortage, water stresses and pest control are just a few of these challenges that are affecting us here in Hawaii.
 For the next 12 months, KHVH host Rick Hamada will sit down with local farmers and industry leaders to take a closer look at Hawaii’s farming industry while covering a wide range of topics, from invasive species to technology.